kurtlogan/three-reasons/PITCHME.md

 ### Why

-   - gives us a way to talk about these things in an abstract way
+   - Gives us a way to talk about these things in an abstract way
-   - refactor based on laws
+   - Refactor based on laws
-   - fearless refactoring
+   - Fearless refactoring

 ---